July 15, 2018 by Varga László

 Category Italian, Other poultry | Tags: bacon,butter,italian,peaches,quail,roast,vegetables | No Comments

 Category Soup, Vegetarian | Tags: butter,carrots,garlic,ginger,potato,soup,vegetables,wine | 4 Comments

 August 28, 2012 by Varga László

 Hogget is a lamb between 1 and 2 years.
-Therefore it has a very subtle taste in-between lamb and mutton, if you like it more rare (and I cooked it more so) leave it roast less, if the liking si more well done roast half an hour plus.
+Therefore it has a very subtle taste in-between lamb and mutton, if you like it rarer (and I cooked it more so) leave it roast less if the liking is more well done roast half an hour plus.

 This is also a meat the I bought from the farmers market, I had another get-together with friends and got to the market to see what the fresh and eye charming meat we found.
 Therefore hogget was the choice of this time.

 - 1 hogget leg, the behind one is quite bigger and meatier 😉